markterweele/windows-itpro-docs/windows/security/identity-protection/passkeys/index.md

 By default, Windows offers to save the passkey locally on the **Windows device**, in which case the passkey is protected by Windows Hello (biometrics and PIN).
 You can also choose to save the passkey in one of the following locations:

 - **iPhone, iPad or Android device**: the passkey is saved on a phone or tablet, protected by the device's biometrics, if offered by the device.
-This option requires you to scan a QR code with your phone or tablet, which must be in proximity of the Windows device
+This option requires you to scan a QR code with your phone or tablet, which must be in proximity of the Windows device.
 - **Linked device**: the passkey is saved on a phone or tablet, protected by the device's biometrics, if offered by the device.
-This option requires the linked device to be in proximity of the Windows device, and it's only supported for Android devices
+This option requires the linked device to be in proximity of the Windows device, and it's only supported for Android devices.
-- **Security key**: the passkey is saved to a FIDO2 security key, protected by the key's unlock mechanism (for example, biometrics or PIN)
+- **Security key**: the passkey is saved to a FIDO2 security key, protected by the key's unlock mechanism (for example, biometrics or PIN).

+>[!NOTE]
+>Micorsoft Entra ID passkeys on Windows aren't currently supported.
+To learn see [Passkey authentication matrix with Microsoft Entra ID](/entra/identity/authentication/concept-fido2-compatibility).

 Pick one of the following options to learn how to save a passkey, based on where you want to store it.